-Basil needs to be harvested often.
+Harvesting basil is simple and should be done often to ensure a healthy plant.
 If this does not happen, the plant will not produce as it should and it may start to flower, which can alter the taste of the leaves for the worse.
 By harvesting basil often, you can be sure that your plant will be large, bushy, and be producing great tasting basil all season long.
 When your plant is full of large, silky leaves, it is probably time to harvest.

 When To Harvest